When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

 Performing the overhead press seated is very similar to a standing overhead press, but you have much better stability.
 This will allow you to overload the same muscle groups even better.

-I guarantee if you get stronger at a seated strict press, your standing overhead press will get stronger and vice versa as well.
+I guarantee that if you get stronger at a seated strict press, your standing overhead press will get stronger and vice versa.

 Overhead Press Progression

 The right overhead press progression will be determined by what your main goal for the movement is.

 Do you want to build more muscle mass using the overhead press?

 Or do you want to get stronger at it?

 The answer to these questions will help you decide what style of progression you should follow.

 If you’re mainly using the overhead press for hypertrophy, it’s super easy to program and progress.